How to Sell Anything to Anyone

 Perhaps you can submit a breakdown of the latest features of the car the buyer wants, or submit some content that meets their needs.
 Perhaps you can use your experience to talk about industry trends that the prospect will eventually be unaware of.

-See also Definition of Marketing What is Modern Marketing?
+See also What is B2B?

 Position yourself as an adviser who wants to help rather than a professional thirsty to sell.
 With this approach, you will find a more receptive audience when you finally connect your problem with the offer.